-If you’re reading this, you probably have a lot in common with International Environmental Policy (IEP) students and faculty.
+If you’re reading this, you probably have a lot in common with students and faculty in International Environmental Policy (IEP).
 We share an intense desire to be at the heart of the action when it comes to solving the world’s most challenging environmental problems.
 Like you, we don’t see the “environment” as separate from human welfare, and in fact often grapple with how poorly the term “environmentalism” captures the full extent of what we do.

 We are in this profession for one reason above all—to improve the quality of life for humanity.
 We want to help integrate natural systems with the built environment so people, animals, and plants thrive.
 We are much more interested in long-term sustainability than short-term victories.